 Visit the rat temple in India

 Discover Karni Mata, the temple of rats!
 Located in Deshnoke, south of Bikaner, this place of worship attracts many tourists for the thousands of rodents that live there.
-Find in this travel guide information about it, how to get there and where to sleep.
+Find in this travel guide information about it, how to get there and where to stay.

 Chapka insures your trip to India